webrtc-rs/apprtc/docs/deployment/README-appr.tc.md

 WantedBy=multi-user.target
 ```

-Replace `173.249.199.192` with the host's actual public IP. `--host-ip` controls UDP binding; `--media-public-ip` is
-placed in ICE candidates and therefore must be reachable by browsers (it defaults to `--host-ip` when omitted, so set it
-only when the advertised address differs from the bind address, e.g. behind NAT).
-The SFU does not terminate HTTPS
-itself, so it has no `--tls`, certificate, or private-key options.
-TLS is selected by its `https://` gRPC URL.
+Replace `173.249.199.192` with the host's actual public IP. `--host-ip` controls UDP binding; `--media-public-ip` is placed in ICE candidates and therefore must be reachable by browsers.
+It defaults to `--host-ip`, so set it when binding a wildcard/private address but advertising a public address.
+This unit does not enable the SFU binary's optional HTTP redirect server; consequently it does not need `--port`, `--redirect-url`, `--tls`, `--certificate`, or `--private-key`.
+The SFU gRPC client selects server-authenticated TLS through its `https://` URL.

-The shared `--tls` flag protects both signaling listeners with the `appr.tc` certificate.
-The gRPC listener binds
-`0.0.0.0` so AppWeb can connect with the certificate-valid hostname `https://appr.tc:50051`; keep TCP `50051` blocked by
-the host/provider firewalls so it remains reachable only locally.
-Enable both services:
+The signaling `--tls` flag protects both its WebSocket and gRPC listeners with the `appr.tc` certificate.
+The gRPC listener binds `0.0.0.0` so local clients can connect with the certificate-valid hostname `https://appr.tc:50051`; keep TCP `50051` blocked by the host/provider firewalls while every client runs on this host.
+Enable all three services:

 ```bash
 sudo systemctl daemon-reload